#InfraestructureForEducation Educational sector in Mexico

 4

-Issuance of RVOE: i if all requirements are met by the institution
+Issuance of RVOE: if all requirements are met by the institution

 • Reviews are stated to last around 6 months, but times vary based on 4 main types of program applications: